pgenfer/umlboard-tauri-messaging/README.md

 # Moving from Electron to Tauri - IPC Messaging

-This small sample application is the first [part](https://www.umlboard.com/blog/moving-from-electron-to-tauri-1/) of a blog series investigating how some of [UMLBoard's](https://www.umlboard.com) core concepts could be ported to [Tauri](https://tauri.app/).
+This small sample application is the first [part](https://www.umlboard.com/blog/moving-from-electron-to-tauri-1/) of a blog series investigating how some of [UMLBoard's](https://www.umlboard.com) core concepts can be ported to [Tauri](https://tauri.app/).

 ![A sample application written in Tauri](./concepts/example-application.png)